-You will need pint jars that have to be heated in a 250 degree oven for 20 minutes, without rings or seals.
-One pound of butter, slightly more than fills one pint jar, so if you melt 11 pounds of butter, heat 12 pint jars.
+You will need pint jars that have to be heated in a 250-degree oven for 20 minutes, without rings or seals.
+One pound of butter slightly more than fills one pint jar.
+If you melt 11 pounds of butter, heat 12-pint jars.
 Use a pan or baking sheet to hold the pint jars while in the oven.

 While the jars are heating, melt butter slowly until it comes to a slow boil.
 Using a large spatula, stir the bottom of the pot often to keep the butter from scorching.
 Reduce heat and simmer for 5 minutes at least: a good simmer time will lessen the amount of shaking required as you will see below.
-Place the lids in a small pot and bring to a boil, leaving the lids in simmering water until needed.
+Place the lids in a small pot and bring to a boil.
+Leave the lids in simmering water until needed.

-Stirring the melted butter from the bottom to the top with a soup ladle or small pot with a handle, pour the melted butter carefully into heated jars through a canning jar funnel.
+Stirring the melted butter from the bottom to the top with a soup ladle or small pot with a handle.
+Pour the melted butter carefully into heated jars through a canning jar funnel.
 Leave 3/4″ of head space in the jar, which allows room for the shaking process.

-Once a few lids “ping,” shake while the jars are still warm, but cool enough to handle easily, because the butter will separate and become foamy on top and white on the bottom.
+Once a few lids “ping,” shake while the jars are still warm, but cool enough to handle easily.
+The butter will separate and become foamy on top and white on the bottom.
 You have to shake and repeat until the butter retains the same consistency throughout the jar.

 Dairy preservation techniques – Cheese

-Eggs Preservation technique
+Eggs preservation technique

 Make sure your oil is free of bacteria and mold by heating it 180°F for about 20 minutes.
 Once the oil has cooled down pour the oil in a dish and put the eggs in the dish.
-Do not use bare hands, use plastic gloves, a pair of tongs or a slotted spoon to maneuver the eggs.
+Do not use bare hands, use plastic gloves, a pair of tongs or a spoon to maneuver the eggs.

-Unfortunately, there aren’t any dairy preservation techniques for sour cream, cream and yoghurt for a long period of time without freezing.
+Unfortunately, there aren’t any dairy preservation techniques for sour cream, cream and yogurt for a long period of time without freezing.
 However, if you’ve preserved milk correctly, you should be able to make your own, once you’ve learned the proper dairy preservation techniques.

-Stay Safe and Good Bless!
+Stay Safe and God Bless!